wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 1. Click the red <strong>Download ZIP</strong> below
    <strong>Raspbian STRETCH WITH DESKTOP</strong>

-   PROTIP: The button sends you to URL <a target="_blank" href="https://downloads.raspberrypi.org/raspbian_latest">
+   PROTIP: The button sends you to downloading URL <a target="_blank" href="https://downloads.raspberrypi.org/raspbian_latest">
    https://downloads.raspberrypi.org/raspbian_latest</a>
    which can be used in <a target="_blank" href="https://github.com/debian-pi/raspbian-ua-netinst/releases/">
    unattended shell scripts to automate the clicking</a>.